evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV_GEN1/_index.md

 The Mercedes-Maybach EQS 680 SUV packs an impressive punch with a maximum power of 484 kW (658 hp / 649 bhp) and a commanding total torque of 950 Nm (701 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.4 seconds, and it reaches a top speed of 210 km/h (131 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 108,4 kWh, providing an 11,6 kWh buffer (9.7%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 108,4 kWh, providing a 11,6 kWh buffer (9.7%) for battery protection.
 With a nominal voltage of 396 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 600 to 502 km (373-312 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 18.1 kWh/100 km for the base model and 21.6 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 200 kW.
 Charging from 0% to 100% takes approximately 82 minutes, while a more typical charging scenario from 10% to 80% takes 30 minutes with an average charging speed at 153 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 57%.
-This results in an effective charging speed, including time lost, of 142 kW, with each charging session taking about 26 minutes and 41 seconds..
+This results in an effective charging speed, including time lost, of 142 kW, with each charging session taking about 26 minutes and 41 seconds.
 This efficient charging capability makes the Mercedes-Maybach EQS 680 SUV a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 28.5 kWh/100 km, the trip would take approximately 9 hours and 35 minutes.
 This journey would require three charging stops from 1% to 56%, with a total charging time of 76 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 51 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.